cds-snc/forms-api/docs/_pages/en/making-requests.md

 Before confirming a response, ensure you’ve got access to all attached files, if any are present.
 These file download links are only temporarily available, as they are valid for up to 10 seconds.
 If you have not received all files, redownload the same form submission to get new download links.
 Report a problem if there is one with file or data.
 Once you are confident that you indeed have all submission data and files submitted, confirm that all data has been transferred successfully.
 Responses and files will then be removed from GC Forms after 30 days.

-#### Example
+#### Example of response data with files

-Response data will look something like this when files are attached:
+Data will look something like this when files are attached:

 <code>
 {